Accessing unlicensed drugs for brain tumours

 The doctor will have to follow the rules of their healthcare trust and the named patient must be under the requesting doctor’s direct responsibility.
 Patients must also have given their consent.

-Manufacturers of the drug do record what they supply, but there’s no central register of the group of patients that are being treated in this way, nor any side-effects they may have.
+Manufacturers of the drug do record what they supply.
+However, there’s no central register of the group of patients that are being treated in this way.
+Also, any side-effects they may have are not recorded.

 Accessing drugs on a named-patient basis can be done for several reasons: